A Proud Past, A Vibrant Future

 Our history includes many stories of generous supporters and each year our coaches and administrative staff work hard to ensure high standards are maintained.
 However, in the modern world, we need to adapt our practices in order to sustain and improve the club.

-With your generous support, we will be able to build our base and have more people rowing for the club and also provide an enhanced experience to our leading athletes and prospective rowers.
+With your generous support, we will be able to continue to build our base and have more people rowing for the club and also provide an enhanced experience to our leading athletes and prospective rowers.
 It will enable us to employ more coaches, expand our administrative capacity and enhance our fleet.

 We invite all the members of our community to assist MUBC by making a gift to the Future Fund.
 In doing so, you will be providing opportunities for future generations of oarsmen and women to come.